m3mentomor1/Breast-Cancer-Image-Classification-with-DenseNet121/README.md

 #### Convolutional Neural Network (CNN)
 -

 The architecture is implemented using the Keras Sequential API.
-Below is a detailed summary of the **Model Layers**:
+Below is a detailed summary of the model's Layers:

 1. **DenseNet121 Base Model (Functional):**
    - Output Shape: (None, 8, 8, 1024)